Belzer MPS® – 1000mL

 (1) WH Barber et. al.: Comparison of Simple Hypothermic Storage, Pulsatile Perfusion with Belzer’s Gluconate-Albumin Solution, and Pulsatile Perfusion with UW Solution for Renal Allograft Preservation.
 Transplantation Proceedings, Vol. 23, No. 5 (October), 1991; pp 2394-2395

-Belzer UW® is a trademark of the Wisconsin Alumni Research Foundation (WARF) used under an exclusive license granted to Bridge to Life Ltd.
+Belzer MPS® is a trademark of the Wisconsin Alumni Research Foundation (WARF) used under an exclusive license granted to Bridge to Life Ltd.